 - Preventive health screenings, for example breast cancer screening.

-- How well we help you with handling long-term health conditions, such as asthma, diabetes and high blood pressure.
+- How well we help you with handling long-term health conditions, such as diabetes, asthma and high blood pressure.

 We also look at how quickly you are able to get an appointment to see your primary care provider (PCP) and make sure you received the right care for your health problem.

 Preventive Health Guidelines

 CareSource uses national preventive health guidelines to help members learn about health prevention.
 These guidelines help members get the health screenings and exams that they need.
 Learn more about the preventive care guidelines.

 CareSource may also call or send members information on health care checkups and screenings you may need.